nicolas-steenhout/main-live/_posts/2024-07-02-further-thoughts-on-nielsen-statement-about-accessibility.md

 Accessibility: It's about people.
 It's not about tech.
 Accessibility is about disabled people trying to function in a broken system that wasn't designed with accessibility in mind.

-AI will never be good for accessibility as long as the people who program and teach the AI have internalized that disabled people are people, and that we have needs.
+People who program and teach AI have a big responsibility.
 As long as their beliefs and understanding of disability reflects the current systemic ableism, AI will be doomed to fail at accessibility.
+AI can only everbe good for accessibility when the people who teach and program it have internalized a couple concepts:

+* Disabled people are people.
+* Disabled people have needs.